xijo/betterplace_apidocs/sections/client_project_statistics.md

 ```

 **For [betterplace.org clients](../README.md#client-api) only:**
-Some client-statistics for a betterplace.org client.
+Some client statistics for a betterplace.org client.
 All results are cached for 20 minutes.

 ## URL Parameters